 I choose to write with an artists flair, I choose to write expressively and with length, I choose to paint a picture with my words, and I choose to tell my stories in a manner that exemplifies an eloquent and complex literary style.
 Sadly, that makes my work substandard in the eyes of the common reader.
-That fact, in and of itself, is likely why it took me nearly three years to get to 50,000 visitors on my old site — even though I’ve watched other bloggers hit that mark in six months or less posting nothing but shoe pictures.
+That fact, in and of itself, is likely why it took me nearly three years to get to 50,000 visitors1Yes.
+I really did have this level of traffic on one of my blogs.
+It was the 2008-2009 blog, but still. on my old site — even though I’ve watched other bloggers hit that mark in six months or less posting nothing but shoe pictures.

 I could post pictures of my outfit each day to drive up traffic.
 You’d see my $15 dress shoes I’ve worn for three years, along with my Wal-Mart jeans, and my Target or thrift store dress shirts.
 Even the days I wear a suit, you’re getting an outfit that was purchased for less money than a dinner for two at Applebee’s (provided you’re not ordering off the specials menu…but even then, it’s close).
 Posting any of that would be doing a disservice to you, to me, and to anyone who comes to this blog looking for a specific quality of posts.